 3. No Need To Bring Too Many Pants

 As much as possible, just bring one pair of pants.
 And ideally, it’s the exact pair that you will wear for the entire backpacker packing tips.
 But of course, it may vary depending on the destination.
 Cargo shorts sometimes work best for tropical areas, and some might need an extra pair for wet and colder climates.
 The main goal is basically to save more space for your backpack.

 4. Bring The Best Footwear

-Backpacking trips are best spent with your feet uninjured, well-protected, and comfortable for the long hours of hiking.
+Backpacking for beginners is best spent with your feet uninjured, well-protected, and comfortable for the long hours of hiking.
 The proper shoes for the type of terrain are the most important thing to consider when preparing for a fun hike out there.
 Find the right hiking boots or shoes that fit best to your foot type and to the destination, and you’re good to go.